-They are usually taught together because body function often depends on body structure.
+These two fields are usually taught together because body function often depends on body structure.
 A thin membrane, a branching tube, or a layered tissue arrangement is not just a shape to memorize.
 It often helps explain what that part of the body can do under normal conditions.

 What Anatomy Studies

+Anatomy is the study of body structure.
+That includes large visible structures such as organs, bones, and muscles, and smaller structures such as tissues and cells.
 At the introductory level, anatomy is often split into gross anatomy and microscopic anatomy.
 Gross anatomy deals with structures visible without a microscope.
 Microscopic anatomy includes tissues and cells, often studied through histology.

 What Physiology Studies

+Physiology is the study of body function.
+It asks how organs, tissues, cells, and chemical signals work together to keep the body operating.
 Typical physiology questions include how the heart pumps blood, how muscles contract, how kidneys filter fluid, or how hormones change body processes.
 Physiology usually focuses on mechanisms, not just labels.

+Structure and function are closely linked, though, so the cleanest habit is to ask both questions for each topic: what is the structure? and how does that structure help produce the function?
 That link has a condition: structure does not explain everything by itself.
 Function also depends on factors such as chemical gradients, nerve input, hormone signals, and changing internal conditions.
 Anatomy gives the map.
 Physiology explains how the map works.

 The lungs are a strong example because the structure-function link is easy to see.
 Anatomically, the airways branch into smaller and smaller passages that end in many tiny air sacs called alveoli.
 The alveoli have very thin walls and sit next to tiny blood vessels called capillaries.